 The word ‘Pūtoi’ has been used to indicate a collection of ‘kahu’ belonging to a group of people of prestige.
 When a group of leaders and chiefs gather then the combined term Kahu Pūtoi refers to not only the prestige of the individual but moreover the influence of the collective, described and given to be used by Mohi Apou (Ngā Rauru).

-Click on the ‘Register’ button in the header and you will be presented with a registration modal.
-When your registration has been approved, you will receive an email detailing the instructions for you to access Kahu Pūtoi.
+Click on the ‘Register’ button in the header to register.
+When your registration has been approved, you will receive an email detailing your password, username and instructions to accessing Kahu Pūtoi.

-Workplace is an app that was created by Facebook for professional and business communities.
-This platform was chosen for its functionality, ability, and the ease of connection as many of our members are already familiar with using Facebook.
-While supported by, it is independent from the Ministry of Education.
+Workplace is an app created by Facebook for professional and business communities.
+This platform was chosen for Kahu Pūtoi because of its functionality and the ease of use for members, many of whom are already familiar with using Facebook.